senips/devbox/README.md

 ## Background

-Vagrant and VirtualBox for developements
+Vagrant and VirtualBox for developements  (Tested with only Mac but should work for most of the Linux variations)

 ## Getting Started

 This README file is inside a folder that contains a `Vagrantfile` (hereafter this folder shall be called the [vagrant_root]), which tells Vagrant how to set up your virtual machine in VirtualBox.